Ambra Vallo

 Ambra Vallo is an Italian classical ballet dancer.
-Born in Naples, Italy, she is a principal dancer with the Birmingham Royal Ballet.
+Born in Naples, Italy, she was a principal dancer with the Birmingham Royal Ballet.

 Biography and career

 She trained at the Royal Ballet School of Flanders.
 At seventeen she was invited as a guest artist by Vladimir Vasiliev to inaugurate the ballet season of the Teatro dell'Opera di Roma.

 Already soloist of the Ballet royal de Wallonie and after of the Royal Ballet of Flanders, she has been senior soloist of the English National Ballet since 1993.
 At the Royal Festival Hall in 1995 Vallo was Juliet and received the personal congratulations of Lady Diana.